DanielMirandad/Game-Numero-Secreto/README.md

 In this training, all barriers were overcome and I was able to further deepen my knowledge in HTML, CSS and mainly in JavaScript.

-I created an entire application from scratch: I structured the HTML, styled the CSS, and developed a speech-recognition game with JavaScript.
+I could created an entire application from scratch: I could structured the HTML, styled the CSS, and developed a speech-recognition game with JavaScript.

 Pt - Br